Medical Devices Operator

 If there is a suspicion of counterfeiting of a medical device, this must be reported immediately to the BASG.

-Products involved in incidents must not be destroyed but must be subjected to a root cause analysis.
-In this context, the healthcare institution is obliged to safeguard the legal position of the patient or any survivors with regards to the significance of the medical device for the enforcement of any liability claims.
+Products involved in incidents must not be destroyed, but must be subjected to a root cause analysis.
+In this context, the healthcare institution is obliged to safeguard the legal position of the patient or any survivors with regard to the significance of the medical device for the enforcement of any liability claims.

 Information for patients